fablabbrighton/digital-fabrication-module/docs/_posts/2018-11-24-publishing-to-multiple-servers.md

 ## Jekyll build and serve variants
 Make sure we’re in the right directory first!
 `cd /Users/Andrew/Documents/GitHub/digital-fabrication-module`

+Update: I decided to move the non-code content to a /docs folder, so I'm now serving Jekyll locally from `/Users/andrew/Documents/GitHub/digital-fabrication-module/docs`

 Then, depending on what I’m trying to do, I can use different versions of the Jekyll command to generate the site: